Nominal thresholds for good astrometric fits, and prospects for binary detectability, for the full extended Gaia mission: Acknowledgements

 \section{Acknowledgements}

-The author thanks Zephyr Penoyre and Anthony Brown for their invaluable guidance and supervision throughout this work.
-The author also acknowledges the use of the \textit{Gaia Observation Schedule Tool} (\href{https://gaia.esac.esa.int/gost/}{GOST}) maintained by the \textit{Gaia} Data Processing and Analysis Consortium (DPAC).
+The authors acknowledge the use of the \textit{Gaia Observation Schedule Tool} (\href{https://gaia.esac.esa.int/gost/}{GOST}) maintained by the \textit{Gaia} Data Processing and Analysis Consortium (DPAC).
 The Gaia mission website is \url{https://www.cosmos.esa.int/web/gaia}.
+We would also like to thank the referee for their detailed and significant suggestions and improvements.
 ZP acknowledges support from European Research Council (ERC) grant number: 101002511/project acronym: VEGA P.